-Big Data Mining Platforms (Tier I): Due to the multi-source, massive, heterogeneous and dynamic characteristics of application data involved in a distributed environment, one of the important characteristics of Big Data is computing tasks on the petabytes (PB), even the exabyte (EB)-level data with a complex computing process.
-Therefore, utilizing a parallel computer infrastructure, its corresponding programming language support, and software models to efficiently analyze and mine the distributed PB, even EB-level data are the critical goal for Big Data processing to change from "quantity" to "quality".
+5.1 Big Data Mining Platforms (Tier I)

+Due to the multisource, massive, heterogeneous, and dynamic characteristics of application data involved in a distributed environment, one of the most important characteristics of Big Data is to carry out computing on the petabyte (PB), even the exabyte (EB)-level data with a complex computing process.
+Therefore, utilizing a parallel computing infrastructure, its corresponding programming language support, and software models to efficiently analyze and mine the distributed data are the critical goals for Big Data processing to change from "quantity" to "quality."

 Currently, Big Data processing mainly depends on parallel programming models like MapReduce, as well as providing a cloud computing platform of Big Data services for the public.
-MapReduce is a batchoriented parallel computing model.
+MapReduce is a batch-oriented parallel computing model.
 There is still a certain gap in performance with relational databases.
-How to improve the performance of MapReduce and enhance the real-time nature of large-scale data processing is a hot topic in research.
-The MapReduce parallel programming model has been applied in many machine learning and data mining algorithms.
-Data mining algorithms usually need to scan through the training data for getting the statistics to solve or optimize model parameters.
+Improving the performance of MapReduce and enhancing the real-time nature of large-scale data processing have received a significant amount of attention, with MapReduce parallel programming being applied to many machine learning and data mining algorithms.
+Data mining algorithms usually need to scan through the training data for obtaining the statistics to solve or optimize model parameters.
 It calls for intensive computing to access the large-scale data frequently.
-In order to improve the efficiency of algorithms, Chu et al. proposed a general-purpose parallel programming method which is applicable to a large number of machine learning algorithms based on the simple MapReduce programming model on multi-core processors.
-10 classic data mining algorithms are realized in the framework, including locally weighted linear regression, k-Means, logistic regression, naive Bayes, linear support vector machines, the independent variable analysis, Gaussian discriminant analysis, expectation maximization and backpropagation neural networks [Chu et al., 2006].
+To improve the efficiency of algorithms, Chu et al. proposed a general-purpose parallel programming method, which is applicable to a large number of machine learning algorithms based on the simple MapReduce programming model on multicore processors.
+Ten classical data mining algorithms are realized in the framework, including locally weighted linear regression, k-Means, logistic regression, naive Bayes, linear support vector machines, the independent variable analysis, Gaussian discriminant analysis, expectation maximization, and back-propagation neural networks [14].
 With the analysis of these classical machine learning algorithms, we argue that the computational operations in the algorithm learning process could be transformed into a summation operation on a number of training data sets.
 Summation operations could be performed on different subsets independently and achieve penalization executed easily on the MapReduce programming platform.
 Therefore, a large-scale data set could be divided into several subsets and assigned to multiple Mapper nodes.
-Then various summation operations could be performed on these Mapper nodes to get intermediate results.
-Finally, learning algorithms are parallel executed through merging summation of Reduce nodes.
-Ranger et al. [2007] proposed a MapReduce-based application programming interface Phoenix, which supports parallel programming in the environment of multi-core and multi-processor systems, and realized three data mining algorithms including k-Means, principal component analysis, and linear regression.
-Gillick et al. [2006] improved the MapReduce's implementation mechanism in Hadoop, evaluated the algorithms' performance of single-pass learning, iterative learning and query-based learning in the MapReduce framework, studied how to share data between computing nodes involved in parallel learning algorithms, how to deal with distributed storage data, and then showed that the MapReduce mechanisms suitable for large-scale data mining by testing series of standard data mining tasks on medium-size clusters.
-Papadimitriou and Sun [2008] proposed a distributed collaborative aggregation (DisCo) framework using practical distributed data preprocessing and collaborative aggregation techniques.
+Then, various summation operations could be performed on the Mapper nodes to collect intermediate results.
+Finally, learning algorithms are executed in parallel through merging summation on Reduce nodes.
+Ranger et al. [39] proposed a MapReduce-based application programming interface Phoenix, which supports parallel programming in the environment of multicore and multiprocessor systems, and realized three data mining algorithms including k-Means, principal component analysis, and linear regression.
+Gillick et al. [22] improved the MapReduce's implementation mechanism in Hadoop, evaluated the algorithms' performance of single-pass learning, iterative learning, and query-based learning in the MapReduce framework, studied data sharing between computing nodes involved in parallel learning algorithms, distributed data storage, and then showed that the MapReduce mechanisms suitable for large-scale data mining by testing series of standard data mining tasks on medium-size clusters.
+Papadimitriou and Sun [38] proposed a distributed collaborative aggregation (DisCo) framework using practical distributed data preprocessing and collaborative aggregation techniques.
 The implementation on Hadoop in an open source MapReduce project showed that DisCo has perfect scalability and can process and analyze massive data sets (with hundreds of GB).